JamesHizon/Ranking-Presidential-Candidates/README.md

 # Singular Value Decomposition

-# Image Compression using Photo of Mandrill
+# Rank Approximation using Photo of Mandrill

+# TO BE SUBMITTED: Compress Image of Mandrill into R,G,B and Greyscale